obordeau/StudyAbroadGuide/USERSTORIES.md

 ## Transportation options

-**User Story**: As a general user, I can utilize the study abroad app in aiding me for getting around to places.
+**User Story**: AS A general user, I WANT TO see all my transportation options SO THAT I can utilize the study abroad app in aiding me for getting around to places.

 **Acceptance Criteria**:
 - User can navigate to the transportation section